 You’ll also need a thermometer

-Bring the milk to the boil, then turn off and leave for 10 minutes.
+Bring the milk to the boil with the onions, bay and peppercorns, then turn off and leave for 10 minutes.
 Strain.

 In a clean saucepan, melt the butter, then add the flour to the pan, stirring constantly until it’s combined into a light brown paste.
 Slowly add the milk bit by bit, stirring until each addition is incorporated in the sauce.
 The sauce should coat the spoon, leaving a clean area for a second on the base of the pan after swiping with a spatula.